covery/php-client/README.md

 That's all!

-Having completed this procedure, you can now query Covery using `Facade::sendEvent` or `Facade::makeDecision`.
+Having completed this procedure, you can now query Covery using `Facade::sendEvent`, `Facade::sendPostback`, `Facade::makeDecision`.
 You can test connectivity problems and token/secret validity using `Facade::ping` request.

 Login event example: